Kaelakee hääl

 In the Estonian preselection Eurolaul, the winner was selected from 13 entries by an international jury.
 After the voting, "Kaelakee hääl" was tied by points with "Me rõõm ei kao" ("Our happiness won't disappear") by Kadri Hunt, but was declared winner because it had received more top votes of 10 points.

-The song was performed eleventh in Eurovision, following 's Mariana Efstratiou with "Emis Forame To Himona Anixiatika" and preceding 's Elisabeth Andreassen with "I evighet".
+The song was performed eleventh in Eurovision, following 's Mariana Efstratiou with "Emis forame to himona anixiatika" and preceding 's Elisabeth Andreassen with "I evighet".
 At the close of voting, it had received 94 points, placing it 5th out of 23.

 On stage with Maarja-Liis Ilus and Ivo Linna were instrumentalists Taavo Remmel (bass), Glen Pilvre (keyboards) and Roland Puusepp (drums).
 Backing vocal was provided by Anne Värvimann.

 It was succeeded as Estonian representative at the 1997 contest by Ilus, performing solo, with "Keelatud maa".

-While not resulting in a win, the performance was the first occasion on which a former Soviet state had placed in the top 5.

 The female solo had not been written for Maarja-Liis Ilus in the first place but for another popular singer, Evelin Samuel who had to turn the offer down for an upcoming tour in Japan.
 Priit Pajusaar then asked Ilus at short notice.
 She then recorded her parts whilst Evelin Samuel got her tour cancelled shortly after the replacement.
+The male lead on the other hand had been sung by Ivo Vanem in a demo version but was later replaced by a more experienced Ivo Linna.

+Maarja-Liis Ilus' and Ivo Linna's significant age difference initially caused some questions, because the songtext talks about the separation of two lovers.
+The author, Kaari Sillamaa, therefore wrote alternative lyric, however both Ilus and Linna felt that the original text was better and jointly decided to stick to this.
 Ilus and Linna did not meet in person until actually performing the song on stage.
 Even then, during Eurolaul final, Linna was on a tour and Maarja-Liis Ilus had to mime to Ivo Linna on a big screen.